slazav/graphene/graphene/Readme.md

 Each dataset is a separate BerkleyDB file with `.db` extension, located in a database directory (default `/var/lib/graphene`).
 Name of file represents the name of the dataset.
-Name may contain path symbols '/', but can not contain symbols '.:|+ \t\n', You can use name `cryostat/temperature` but not `../temperature` for your dataset.
-Currently all subfolders have to be created manually.
+Name may contain path symbols `/`, but can not contain symbols `.:|+ \t\n`, You can use name `cryostat/temperature` but not `../temperature` for your dataset.
+All subfolders have to be created manually.

 Data are stored as a set of sorted key-value pairs.
 Key is a timestamp,